-Abstract: Buildings worldwide have been instrumented with seismic monitoring systems for the purpose of cataloging structural response to damaging and potentially damaging earthquakes.
-Engineers use these data to further our understanding of actual building dynamic behavior, ultimately leading to advancements in research and building codes.
-Over time, the cost-bearing public (owners and residents) indirectly benefit from this work by owning and residing in safer structures.
-However, there is opportunity for the public to benefit directly from earthquake monitoring.
+Buildings worldwide have been instrumented with seismic and structural health monitoring systems for the purpose of understanding structural response to damaging and potentially damaging earthquakes.
+These data are used to further our understanding of actual building dynamic behavior, ultimately leading to advancements in research and building codes.
+In the long term, the cost-bearing stakeholders indirectly benefit from this work by owning and residing in safer structures.
+However, there is opportunity for a direct benefit from this type of monitoring.
 Recent advances in client-based information-driven services has led to a new application; earthquake business continuity.
-This paper presents earthquake business continuity solutions based on seismic monitoring, performance-based earthquake engineering (PBEE) principles, and standard-of-care for postearthquake safety assessments.
+This paper presents an earthquake business continuity solution based on seismic and structural health monitoring, performance-based earthquake engineering (PBEE) principles, standard-of-care for post-earthquake safety assessments, and a novel technology-based communication platform.

-Occupants in essential facilities such as hospitals, military installations, financial institutions, and ultra-tall buildings, cannot easily evacuate immediately after an earthquake or wait for detailed safety assessment to reoccupy and resume operations.
+Occupants in essential facilities such as hospitals, military installations, and government institutions as well as other critical structures such as financial institutions and ultra-tall buildings, cannot easily evacuate immediately after an earthquake or wait for detailed safety assessment to reoccupy and resume operations.
 These decisions are difficult, especially under state of distress, and can have dire consequences if made incorrectly or too slowly (e.g. panic related injuries, losses due to unnecessary downtime, etc.) Examples of avoidable financial loss and injury ultimately due to uninformed decision making are easily found in across areas of low and high seismicity.

-Keywords: Earthquake Business Continuity, Structural Health Monitoring, Earthquake Response Planning, ATC-20, PBEE
+Keywords: Earthquake Business Continuity; SHM; ATC-20; PBEE; Emergency Response Planning